CELEBRATE | Holiday 2019

 The whole project feels like a magical journey through a holiday fantasy, from the snowy interior grand stairway to the surreal dinner scene and the living room walls bursting into applause.

-Creative Director at Banana Republic
+VP of Creative at Banana Republic

 Meet the Cast